Here are 6 IBS triggers you must know about – and most people don’t…

 These triggers can also be associated with past situations or bad memories that trigger your IBS, and they have become an integral part of a trigger loop.
 Check out this article on trigger loops to find out more.

-Sounds and smells
+Sounds and smells as IBS triggers

 This may sound trivial, but you may find yourself reacting to different sound levels, or different smells.